-Faculty of Science Course Syllabus Department of Biology BIOL /ENVS / GEOG / MARI 3633.03 Spatial Information and GIS in Ecology: A Practical Introduction Summer 2017
+Faculty of Science Course Syllabus Department of Biology BIOL /ENVS / GEOG / MARI 3633.03

+Spatial Information and GIS in Ecology: A Practical Introduction Summer 2021 June 17-30

+Instructor: Dr. Peter Bush petergbush@yahoo.ca

+Lectures: 8:35 - 12:00 Elizabeth May Lab (To Be Confirmed) in Life Sciences Building Earth

+Science/Biology Wing

-Instructor(s): Jennifer Strang jennifer.strang@dal.ca GIS Centre 5 th Floor Killam Library Peter Bush peter.bush@dal.ca Lectures: 8:35 - 12:00 Elizabeth May Lab (To Be Confirmed) in Life Sciences Building Earth Science/Biology Wing Laboratories: : 12:30 - 4:00 Elizabeth May Lab (To Be Confirmed) in Life Sciences Building Earth Science/Biology Wing
+Laboratories: 12:30 - 4:00 Elizabeth May Lab (To Be Confirmed) in Life Sciences Building Earth

+Science/Biology Wing

+Field trips: June 23 - 26 Camping trip to Dollar Lake Provincial Park (See Schedule for details)

+Our ability to offer this course in-person for Summer 2021 will depend on the health and safety regulations in place at the time.
+We may offer daily trips to Dollar Lake PP instead of a camping trip.
+If in-person field courses are not permitted, an online version of this course will be offered.